bathyscapher/Metabarcoding-Pipeline-Building/3_PipelineASV/dada2.md

 ```

 ## Assign taxonomy with IdTaxa and SILVA
-Convert the chimera-cleaned sequences into a 'DNAStringSet', load the SILVA db and classify the sequences.
+Convert the chimera-free sequences into a `DNAStringSet`, load the SILVA db and classify the sequences.
 ```R
 dna <- DNAStringSet(getSequences(asv.tab.nochim))